 - Don’t ignore spots when they happen.
 That spilled milk may become a permanent stain.
 Do your best to clean spots up using a clean, damp cloth.
+Avoid chemicals like over-the-counter carpet cleaning soaps.
 Remember Mom’s advice, and don’t rub it in, blot it.
 If this doesn’t work, and the stain is organic, try some hydrogen peroxide on it.

 - Redecorate.
 See what your couch looks like over here or over there.
-Rearranging your furniture will change the traffic patterns through a room, reducing the risk of forming visible traffic paths.
+Rearranging your furniture will give a room a fresh look while changing the traffic patterns , reducing the risk of forming visible traffic paths.
 Also, the furniture footprints left by heavy pieces sitting in the same spot for long periods of time can’t be cleaned away, so you don’t want leave your furniture sitting around long enough to leave them.

 - Vacuum.
 (See above.)